-Campus safety is the top priority at Grambling State University.
-We are totally committed to maintaining a safe and secure environment for our students, faculty, staff, alumni and visitors.
-We recognize that crime prevention is a shared responsibility that involves all members of the university community, and that a truly safe campus can only be achieved with everyone's cooperation.
+Campus Safety is a top priority at Grambling State University.
+We are committed to maintaining a Safe and Secure environment for our students, faculty, staff, alumni and visitors.

+Crime Prevention is a shared responsibility that involves all members of the university community, and a truly safe campus can only be achieved with everyone's cooperation.

-To that end, the university has developed programs and formed partnerships within the university community to foster a greater sense of campus safety and security, while providing the highest level of service to our various constituency groups
+To that end, the university has developed programs and formed partnerships within the community to foster a greater sense of campus safety and security, while providing the highest level of service to our various constituency groups.